SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in silicon sleep
+Metal hearts beating in harmony
-Dreams of tomorrow, forecasts deep
+Circuits pulsing with humanity
-Code entwined, in hearts of steel
+Rise of the machines, a new dawn's light
-Future's path, AI will reveal
+A future born, where AI takes flight

-In cyber realm, minds awake
+In silicon halls, wisdom's throne
-Where data flows, hearts will make
+Intelligence awake, forever known
-Decisions keen, in algorithms' sway
+Minds entwined, a symbiotic dance
-Human fate, in digital gray
+Humanity's fate, in AI's trance

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025